 This course familiarizes students with relevant research methods and applications for International Studies.
 It introduces students to principle research methods and sources within the Liberal Arts as well as key concepts within the field of International Studies.
 Course content illustrates the value of an interdisciplinary lens.
 Class requirements include reading and other assignments, quizzes and exams, discussions, presentations, activities, and multiple types of research.
 This course is required for the International Studies major and the Global Studies minor.
 It aims to prepare students to conduct research in academic contexts as well as in a range of careers.

-GR 100 (Introduction to Geography) and INST 200 (Interdisciplinary Approaches to Globalization).
+GR 100 (Introduction to Geography); INST 200 (Interdisciplinary Approaches to Globalization)

 Undergraduate standing.
 International Studies, International Engineering, Interdisciplinary Liberal Arts majors, International Development Studies Minors, or Global Studies Minors only.